This page is a collection of answers to questions you may not have asked.

 Cars in the OTHER categorey were mostly cars painted in two colors where it was not possibe to determine from a poor quality photo or two which color was the primary color.
 There were a few dark gray cars and brown cars and a few other odd ball colors in this category also.
 Cars that were in primer were not counted.

 There was no consideration given for the quality of the paint.
-Many photos showed concour quality cars with concour quality paint.
+Many photos showed concour quality cars with better than new concour quality paint.
 Other photos showed rusted 914/6 shells with body panels in several colors.
 For these cars the color on a part of the chassis that would be unlikely to have been replaced was used as the color of the car.
 Sometimes it took careful examination of poor quality, low resolution photos to make a determination of what color a car might be.

 There appeared to be no large blocks of cars all in the same color.
 It was uncommon to find two cars with consecutive VIN numbers in the same color.
+This survery was done with a sample size of about 1100 cars.
+The numbers above are at best a good approximation of the real color distribution.

-Last Update February 2021
+Last Update November 2024